 - Preheat oven to 350º.
 Spray a deep 9x13 pan with cooking spray.

-- Sprinkle cake mix over the pumpkin mixture and then top with the chopped pecans.
+- Sprinkle cake mix over the pumpkin mixture.

 - Bake for 1 hour, until center is set and the edges are golden brown.